- Simulating the Deformation and Fracture of Titanium Alloys

 - Characterising and optimising the role of fine alpha laths in dual-phase titanium alloys

-This project is exploring the room temperature deformation of titanium alloys with the aim of developing software tools capable of predicting deformation and failure.
-The project will explore yield and failure in titanium alloys using in situ micro-mechanical testing and advanced microscopy techniques.
-Data generated from these experiments will be used to inform advanced crystal scale finite element simulations that capture deformation and failure at the microscopic scale.
-Differences between the simulations and experiments will be investigated to enable further refinement of the predictive capability.
+This project explored the room temperature deformation of titanium alloys with the aim of developing software tools capable of predicting deformation and failure.
+The project also explored yield and failure in titanium alloys using in situ micro-mechanical testing and advanced microscopy techniques.
+Data generated from these experiments was used to inform advanced crystal scale finite element simulations that capture deformation and failure at the microscopic scale.
+Differences between the simulations and experiments were investigated to enable further refinement of the predictive capability.

 Fundamental Research into the Deformation of Low Aluminium Titanium Alloys